leoshan/ec2pptpvpn/README.md

    netstat -ntpl
 # 8. Set IP proxy on twitter App.
 IP: 192.168.240.1 (The localip of pptp vpn config, also is the gateway)
-Port: 3128 (Don't use set secret group port)
+Port: 3128 (Don't use set the port in secret group)